mctools/simplebuild-dgcode/doc/source/griff.rst

 A general purpose object oriented output file format, Griff (**G**\ eant4 **R**\
-esults **I**\ n **F**\ riendly **F**\ ormat), with meta-data has been implemented in our CodingFramework, in order to facilitate a faster turn-around time when setting up and analysing simulations, as well as allowing more complex and detailed whole-event analyses.
+esults **I**\ n **F**\ riendly **F**\ ormat), with meta-data has been implemented in dgcode, in order to facilitate a faster turn-around time when setting up and analysing simulations, as well as allowing more complex and detailed whole-event analyses.
 Based on custom serialisation code, it is optimised for easy, fast and reliable analyses from either C++ or Python of low-multiplicity physics, but supports filtering for scenarios involving higher multiplicities or statistics.
 No dedicated publication for Griff exists at this point in time, but it was presented in `doi:10.1088/1742-6596/513/2/022017
-<http://dx.doi.org/10.1088/1742-6596/513/2/022017>`_ which should so far be used
+<http://dx.doi.org/10.1088/1742-6596/513/2/022017>`__ which should so far be
-as the main reference.
+used as the main reference.

 Data contents
 -------------